A polar prediction model for learning to represent visual transformations: Results

-We summarize the main prediction results in Table \ref{tab:result}.
-First, observe that the predictive algorithms considered in this study perform significantly better than the baseline obtained by simply copying the last frame.
-Second, the polar predictor (PP) performs nearly as well as the convolutional neural network (CNN) in terms of test mean squared error on DAVIS.
-This demonstrates the remarkable power of the polar predictor: the PP model has roughly 30 times fewer parameters and uses a single non-linearity, while the CNN is composed of 20 non-linear layers.
-Finally, observe that deepPP achieves the lowest mean squared error, notably outperforming the deepL model which uses linear extrapolation in an otherwise identical architecture.
-It also outperforms the CNN on the UCF-101 test dataset while remaining significantly simpler.
-Thus, the prediction task benefits substantially from use of a fixed nonlinear transformation to polar coordinates.
+Prediction results on the DAVIS dataset \cite{Pont-Tuset_arXiv_2017} are summarized in Table \ref{tab:result}.
+First, observe that the predictive algorithms considered in this study perform significantly better than baselines obtained by simply copying the last frame, causal motion compensation, or phase extrapolation in a steerable pyramid.
+Second, the multiscale polar predictor performs better than the convolutional neural networks on test data (both CNN and Unet are overfit).
+This demonstrates the efficiency of the polar predictor: the PP model has roughly 30 times fewer parameters than the CNN and uses a single non-linearity, while the CNN and Unet contain 20 non-linear layers.
+Appendix \ref{sec:additional} contains additional a comparison of computational costs for these algorithms: number of trainable parameters, training and inference time.
+Note that on this dataset, the Unet seems to overfit to the training set.
+Moreover, the added expressivity afforded by the multiscale quadratic predictor did not result in significant performance gains.
+A representative example image sequence and the corresponding predictions are displayed in Figure \ref{fig:fish}.
+Additional results on a second natural video dataset are detailed in Appendix \ref{sec:additional} and confirm these trends.